TCU minister asks for more time and threatens to stop the sale of Eletrobras

 Vital do Rêgo had been pointing out problems in the process related, among other matters, to the impacts of privatization on energy tariffs.

 On Tuesday night (19), the TCU press office had already confirmed to the UOL that Vital do Rêgo would ask for a 60-day visa.
-The assessment was that, as the vote of the rapporteur of the process in the TCU, Minister Aroldo Cedraz, had not been disclosed to the ministers until that moment, there would be “no time to have a technical understanding of a matter of such complexity”.
+The assessment was that, as the vote of the rapporteur of the process in the TCU, Minister Aroldo Cedraz, had not been disclosed to the ministers until that moment, there would not be “timely enough to have a technical understanding of a matter of such complexity”.

 Before the session this Wednesday, Vital do Rêgo reinforced his intention to ask for a view.
 “It is my obligation not to let the public patrimony be liquidated.
 They are carrying out liquidation”, he criticized.